GuyMunarov/ProductsApp/readme.md

 ## How To Test

-## Seeded Users
+## Authentication approaches

-To authenticate, you must use one of the pre-seeded usernames:
+1. Use one of the pre-seeded usernames to obtain a valid JWT:

 - `alice`
 - `bob`
 - `charlie`

-Use any of these to obtain a valid JWT.

 ![Login](./login.png )

+2. Register a new user using the api/Users/register endpoint

 After obtaining a JWT please click on the authorize button and paste the token inside the dialog (Do not prefix with Bearer!)